baidubce/terraform-provider-baiducloud/website/docs/r/hpas_instance.html.markdown

 - `app_type` (String) Application type. e.g., `llama2_7B_train`.
 - `image_id` (String) Image ID used for the application.
 Changing this value triggers a reinstallation of the OS.
 - `name` (String) Name of the instance.
-- `password` (String, Sensitive) Password of the instance.
-This value should be 8-16 characters, and letters, numbers and symbols must exist at the same time.
-The symbols is limited to `!@#$%^*()`.
-Changing this value triggers a restart of the instance.
 - `security_group_ids` (Set of String) List of security group IDs, must be in the same VPC as the subnet
 - `subnet_id` (String) Subnet ID.
 Changing this value triggers a restart of the instance.
 - `zone_name` (String) Zone information, e.g., `cn-bj-a`.